 2004 – An extra event was added to this WCOOP, and prize money reached $6 million.

-2007 – This year was characterized by the introduction of short handed tournaments for the first time. $24,218,600 in prize money was offered to the more than 40,000 players who took part from over 100 countries in 23 events.
+2007 – This year saw the introduction of short-handed tournaments for the first time. $24 million in prize money was available to more than 40,000 players who took part in the 23 events.

 2008 – Just under $40 million in prize money was offered over 33 events.

 2009 – This year’s event broke the record as the biggest online tournament series staged.
-Players from 140 countries took part in 45 events over the course of 18 days to compete for the prize pool of a staggering $51,652,000.
+Players from 140 countries took part in 45 events over the course of 18 days to compete for the prize pool of over $50 million.

 2010 – More records are beaten and over $63 million in prize money was paid out in 62 events taking place over 23 days.